 Following recent historical allegations of child sexual abuse in football, the Health and Sport Committee agreed to take evidence on the issue of child protection in sport.

-Panel 1 will focus on football, the following have been invited:
+Panel 1 was focussed on football, the following organisations were invited:

 - Scottish Youth Football Association